What Does 'Out for Delivery' Mean? A Closer Look at the Last Mile

 Making Sure 'Out for Delivery' Becomes 'Delivered'

-Out for delivery doesn't always necessarily translate to a successful delivery, but ensuring that the right tools like delivery notifications, tracking links, and suitable package delivery apps are in place to assist the process are key in getting it right.
+Out for delivery doesn't always necessarily translate to a successful delivery, but ensuring that the right tools like delivery notifications, tracking links, and suitable package delivery apps are in place to assist the process is key in getting it right.

 While the last mile of the delivery process is fraught with potential problems like loading errors, vehicle breakdowns, and even simple human-error like delivering the wrong package, these delivery apps limit the risks.
 A combination of a tried-and-tested process that is religiously adhered to by drivers coupled with a suitable technology solution that controls every touchpoint in the last mile for drivers and customers are the secrets to success.